opnfv/ovn4nfv-k8s-plugin/README.rst

 New Proposal
 ------------

-A new plugin addressing the below requirements,

-- For networking workloads as well typical application workloads
+A new plugin addresses the below requirements, for networking workloads as well typical application workloads
 - Multi-interface support
 - Multi-IP address support
 - Dynamic creation of virtual networks